Resources for Transition Age Youth with Disabilities

 The VOA is a national, nonprofit, faith based organization that provides help to those in need.
 They support people by providing them with housing assistance, basic needs, mental health, and behavioral issues.
 They work towards empowering people with disabilities by providing supportive living services, case management, day program and supportive employment, specialized residential services, and supported living.

 Disability Benefits (DB) 101 Services

-This web site provides information about benefits and work and accessing and connecting community resources and experts who may assist you with your situation.
+This web site provides information about work and benefits, accessing and connecting to community resources, and enables you to Get Expert Help with your situation.
 Disability Benefits 101 California is funded by California Health Incentive Improvement Project, California Employment Development Department, California Department of Rehabilitation, and the California Department of Education.

 Post-Secondary Education Support Services for Students with Disabilities